 About a third of patients are diagnosed with advanced sarcoma.
-Dr. Loeb believes these patients have a more aggressive form of the cancer, and he is working to unravel that biology.
-Treatments are initially very effective, but in some patients the cancer returns relentlessly, and Dr. Loeb is developing tests to distinguish patients who are likely cured from those who will have their cancer come back and spread.
+Treatments are initially very effective, but in some patients the cancer returns relentlessly.
+Researchers are developing tests to distinguish patients who are likely cured from those who will have their cancer come back and spread.

 Among this research is the development of a blood test that captures cancer DNA, and specifically a genetic alteration unique to Ewing’s sarcoma.
 Patients who are cured should not have the alteration present in their blood, so the test would help identify patients who need additional therapy to prevent their cancers from coming back.